 When it was announced that Andrew Lloyd Webber was going to make a movie version of his musical Cats, an all-star cast was rattled off to place various roles in the film including James Corden, Jennifer Hudson, Ian McKellen, and Taylor Swift.

 But while mega fans of Cats thought for sure they knew who Swift would play, Lloyd Webber says they are wrong.
-Town & Country says that many fans thought Swift, an admitted cat lady, would be a shoe-in to play Victoria, the all-white beautiful ballerina cat, but the Cats creator had another idea.
+Town & Country says that many fans thought Swift, an admitted cat lady, would be a shoo-in to play Victoria, the all-white beautiful ballerina cat, but the Cats creator had another idea.

 This week, Andrew Lloyd Webber announced that Swift would play Bombalurina or Demeter, who sings the song “Macavity the Mystery Cat” in the original musical.